lipinskicad/blog-images/README.md

 # blog-images
-A repository for images to be used in the blog
+A repository of SVG images to be used for the blog